Arnon de Melo

 Arnon Afonso de Farias Melo (19 September 1911 — 29 September 1983) was a Brazilian journalist, lawyer, politician and businessperson.
 He is the father of the ex-president of Brazil Fernando Collor de Mello.

 Biography

 He was the son of Manuel Afonso de Melo and Lúcia de Farias Melo.

-He studied in Maceió until he moved to Rio de Janeiro in 1930, where he worked as a journalist at A Vanguarda, a newspaper closed down by the Brazilian Revolution of 1930.
+He studied in Maceió until he moved to Rio de Janeiro in 1930, where he worked as a journalist at A Vanguarda, a newspaper closed down by the Revolution of 1930.
 A lawyer who graduated from the National Law School of the Federal University of Rio de Janeiro in 1933, he worked for the Diário de Notícias and the Diários Associados before graduating.
 After graduating he worked for the Commercial Association of Rio de Janeiro and also for the Diário Carioca and O Jornal.
 In 1936 he took over the direction of the Gazeta de Alagoas and was a member of the board of directors of the Brazilian Press Association.